vaenshine/VansonMod/README.md

 This tool is for **educational purposes and security research only**.
 *   **Non-Commercial:** Do not use this tool for commercial gain or illegal activities.
-*   **Fair Play:** Please respect game developers and other players.
-Do not use this tool to disrupt the fairness of online multiplayer games.
+*   **Fair Play:** Please respect game developers.
+Do not use this tool to disrupt online multiplayer games.
-*   **Use at Your Own Risk:** The developer is not responsible for any data loss, device issues, or account bans resulting from the use of this tool.
+*   **Risk:** The developer is not responsible for any data loss, device issues, or bans resulting from the use of this tool.

 ---

 ## ☕ Support & Donation

-**VansonMod is free.** However, developing it involves a lot of effort and coffee.
-If this tool helped you, please consider supporting the development! ❤️
+**VansonMod is free.** If this tool helped you, please consider supporting the development! ❤️

 | **Ko-fi (Global)** | **WeChat Pay (China)** |
 | :---: | :---: |